GanchengZhu/SmartphoneEyeTrackingDepression/readme.md

 My name is [Your Name], and I am a [student/researcher] at [Your Affiliation].
 I am writing to request the Smartphone Eye Tracking SDK.

-I assure you that I will use this model solely for academic and research purposes and will not utilize it for commercial activities or share it with others.
+I assure you that I will use this SDK solely for academic and research purposes and will not utilize it for commercial activities or share it with others.

 Thank you for considering my request.
 I look forward to receiving access to the SDK.